Congressman Conyers to retire after harassment accusations: reports

 Congress has been reviewing policies on how to handle sexual harassment complaints after a string of cases involving prominent figures in the U.S. media, Hollywood and politics.

+House Democratic Leader Nancy Pelosi and other top U.S. Democratic House lawmakers, along with Republican U.S. House Speaker Paul Ryan, have called on Conyers to resign immediately.

+However, so far, no major U.S. politician has stepped down amid sexual harassment or misconduct even as a string of high-profile American media personalities have been fired over similar accusations.

-Conyers, a founding member of the Congressional Black Caucus who was first elected to the House in 1964, stepped down last month as the senior Democrat on the House Judiciary Committee.
+Conyers, a founding member of the Congressional Black Caucus who was first elected to the House in 1964, stepped down last month as the senior Democrat on the House Judiciary Committee amid the allegations.

+Several former employees have publicly accused the lawmaker of a range of misdeeds, including inappropriate touching, sexual invitations and showing up for a meeting with one woman in his underwear.

+Twelve other women who said they had worked for Conyers defended him in a statement last month, saying that they did not see him behave inappropriately.

-Reporting by Susan Heavey; Writing by Eric Beech; Editing by Alison Williams and Andrew Heavens
+Reporting by Susan Heavey; Writing by Eric Beech; Editing by Andrew Heavens and Steve Orlofsky